-Today’s guest blog post is written by Kathryn Schmitt, Data Migration Specialist, Patron Technology.
+Today’s guest blog post is written by Travis Jones, Summer 2017 Marketing and Lead Dev Intern, Patron Technology.

 If someone asks you about work, you’re likely to say, “it’s busy.”
 So now, that person will walk away knowing that you’re busy, but not much else about you.
 Unless you add more to it, “she’s busy” becomes your life story.
 However, “I’m busy designing the marketing campaign for the world premiere of our next show,” leads to a different and more fulfilling conversation.